Do you have a blog? Do this to improve your SEO positioning

 1. Keywords by semantics from the 2nd paragraph onwards, synonyms of the main keywords can be used.

-2. Second paragraph: Development of the first paragraph, provides details and broad aspects.
+2. Second paragraph: Development of the first paragraph, provides details and expands aspects.

 3. Third Paragraph onwards: Data is provided in descending order of importance.

-TIP: For the creation of content on a specific topic, we recommend you avoid:
+TIP: To create content on a specific topic, we recommend avoiding:

-1. Auto-generated content (which does not make sense to the reader, but contains keywords, translated texts without manual review, copy paste from one or several sites)
+1. Auto-generated content (which does not make sense to the reader, but contains keywords, translated texts without manual review, copy paste from one or more sites)

 2. worthless content